 Example of misalignment

-Step 4: Save the file as type BMP (bitmap).
+Step 4: Save the file as JPG,PNG,PSD, BMP ensuring they're exported at 1200dpi.
 You can add helpful information to the filename, such as the name you’ve used for the album order, or the album ID.
 Please check the BMP options below to ensure you're using the correct settings.

 Step 5: Order your book or album in Workspace, and select Custom Blind Embossing or Custom Foil Embossing when prompted (if foil embossing, select a foil colour too).